Revolving door (politics): Impact

 As well as scandals, the effects of amakudari have been documented by a sizable body of research.

 Some studies find that amakudari promotes more risky business activities.
 A 2001 study found that banks with amakudari employees were found to behave less prudently the more retired civil servants they employed (measured by the capital-asset ratio, an indicator of the prudential behaviour of banks).

 Many studies find that companies with amakudari employees are subjected to less oversight by public agencies.
 Around 70 percent of public contracts awarded to organisations that employed hired retired bureaucrats through amakudari were given without a bidding process in 2005.
 The contracts were worth a total 233 billion yen.
 By contrast 18 percent of private companies that didn't have ex-bureaucrats on the payroll got contracts without bidding.

+South Korea

 New Zealand

 There is no major legislation against revolving door practices in New Zealand, but some ad hoc provisions exist in relation to certain industries.
 For example, a scandal in which MP Taito Phillip Field was jailed for corruption in relation to improper use of his government position to benefit from helping people with immigration applications was influential in the creation of a restraint of trade clause in the Immigration Advisers Licensing Act 2007.
 The Act prohibits Ministers of Immigration, Associate Ministers of Immigration and immigration officials from becoming a licensed immigration adviser for one year after leaving government employment.

+There is also no cooling off period for public officials before they can enter the lobbying industry in New Zealand, allowing politicians and Parliamentary staffers to immediately become lobbyists after leaving office.
+Kris Faafoi joined a lobbying firm just three months after leaving Parliament, where he had been justice and broadcasting minister.
+Gordon-Jon Thompson took a leave of absence from his lobbying firm to work as chief of staff to Prime Minister Jacinda Ardern for four months before returning to his lobbying firm.

+Transparency International (TI) criticized the lack of oversight in the New Zealand lobbying industry in a November 2022 report as lax.